Machine Learning (ML) explained simply

 Background information

-Machine Learning (ML) is a subfield of Artificial Intelligence (AIArtificial Intelligence - computer systems that can simulate human-like thinking processes and decisions.) that enables systems to learn from data and improve without being explicitly programmed.
+Machine Learning (ML) is a subfield of Artificial Intelligence (AI) that enables systems to learn from data and improve without being explicitly programmed.
 Unlike traditional software, ML systems do not follow a static set of rules – they identify patterns, derive models and apply these to new data.

-In industrial applications, especially in the Industrial Internet of Things (IIoTIIoT is the internet-based networking of industrial machines, systems, and devices for data collection and process optimization.), Machine Learning makes it possible to analyse huge volumes of data from sensors, machine controls and ERPEnterprise Resource Planning - software for integrated management of all business processes and resources. systems in real time.
+In industrial applications, especially in the Industrial Internet of Things (IIoT), Machine Learning makes it possible to analyse huge volumes of data from sensors, machine controls and ERP systems in real time.
 This not only optimises processes, but also reduces downtime and increases product quality.
+This real-time data analysis is crucial for effective Production Monitoring and process optimization.

 The development of ML models for industrial use follows a structured process: